r0x0d/r0x0d/README.md

 Hey!
 How are you, people?

-My name is Rodolfo Olivieri and I work as a Software Developer, currently I am part of the [@NeoAssist](https://github.com/NeoAssist) development team in Bauru - São Paulo.
+My name is Rodolfo Olivieri and I work as a Data Engineer.
+Currently I am part of the [@auxr](https://axur.com) machine learning team.

 - 🔭 I’m currently working with **Python** and **Node.js**.
 - 🌱 I’m currently learning anything that is cool enough.